"!" marks the spot!

 - The usual exit to non-boss levels in Super Mario World was walking through twin poles; the standard alternate exit was finding a key and putting it into the keyhole; the Sunken Ghost Ship's exit was touching a question mark in a green circle.

-- The first Wario Land game usually requires you to pay 10 coins to open the locked exit door.
+- Wario Land: Super Mario Land 3 usually requires you to pay 10 coins to open the locked exit door.
 In some stages the stage is cleared by hitting a giant ! block instead, which results in some big change happening on the world map.

-- Wario Land 2 has a door with flashing star icons above it, as shown at the end of this video (about 6:56).
+- Wario Land II has a door with flashing star icons above it, as shown at the end of this video (about 6:56).

 - Wario Land 3 has 4 chests in each level - gray, red, green, and blue - and you have to open a chest after finding its key to get the treasure inside.
 You can also clear a level by passing through an exit door in the location of a chest you've already opened.